RoundLab/LabDocumentation/README.md

 - Default sharing for Google Drive hosted data is anyone in the University of Utah *with link* can **view**.
 Worth keeping in mind.

 # Statistics
+## General stats and graphing good reads:
+- [2020 paper on Superplots](https://rupress.org/jcb/article/219/6/e202001064/151717/SuperPlots-Communicating-reproducibility-and) for communicating replicated experiments in graphs.
+Also a nice bit of discussion on when to use SE versus SD on plots (hint: it depends on what you are trying to show!).
+- **Statistics for Biologists Nature Collection** (previously known as the "Points of Significance" article series): A wonderful, ongoing set of short articles on many subjects related to statistical analysis and graphing with special consideration for biologists (i.e. easier to understand) [https://www.nature.com/collections/qghhqm](https://www.nature.com/collections/qghhqm).
+- Ten common statistical mistakes: [2019 eLife article](https://elifesciences.org/articles/48175).
+- **Modern Statistics for Modern Biology**, by Susan Holmes and Wulfgang Huber: [http://web.stanford.edu/class/bios221/book/index.html](http://web.stanford.edu/class/bios221/book/index.html).
+Excellent resource with examples in R.
+- [Regression models by Brian Caffo](https://leanpub.com/regmods/read#leanpub-auto-preface).
+Book accompanying Coursera Data Science course with links to videos within.

+## Specific methods
+### Microbial community-specific methods
+- ANCOM for microbial community composion [explained by its author](http://mortonjt.blogspot.com/2016/06/ancom-explained.html)
+- [Forum post](https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282) succinctly explaining alpha and beta-diversity metrics implemented in Qiime2.
+### Multidimensional reduction / ordination
+- Ordination with ecology examples specfically.
+[Excellent post by Michael Palmer](http://ordination.okstate.edu/overview.htm).